HANOVER BRANCH RAIL TRAIL:

 To Start from the Hanover Street parking lot in West Hanover [Eastern End]; From Route 3 take exit 35 to Hingham St. Between the Route 3 N & S exits off Hingham St take Pond St south which becomes Whiting St, which then becomes Pleasant St. This brings you to Market & Hanover St in West Hanover.
 Turn left on Hanover St. The parking lot will be on your right.

 The Hanover Branch Rail Trail follows an old RR corridor of what was once known as the Hanover Branch Line.
 The line was built in the 1860s by E. Y. Perry, a Hanover businessman who produced tacks.
 The railroad originally ran for 7.8 miles from Hanover Four Corners, through West Hanover, across Rockland, to North Abington, where it connected with the Old Colony Railroad to Plymouth.
 The Old Colony Railroad absorbed the Hanover Branch in 1887.
 In 1893, the New York, New Haven and Hartford Railroad took over the lease.
 The railroad continued to operate well into the 20th century.
 In 1969, after Penn Central purchased it, the tracks were torn up from West Hanover to Hanover Four Corners.
-Currently, the trail travels west from West Hanover, through Rockland and into Abington.
+Currently, the trail travels West, from West Hanover, through Rockland and into Abington.
 For more information visit; NORTH & SOUTH RIVERS WATERSHED ASSOC .

-Starting from the Hanover Street parking lot in West Hanover [Eastern End]; This parking lot was still under construction in May 2023.
+Starting from the Hanover Street parking lot in West Hanover [Eastern End];

 HH